A guide to Shetland’s rural fire festivals

 The island of Bressay lies directly across from Lerwick harbour and the ferry there takes 7 minutes.
 It has a thriving community and a lovely Up Helly Aa celebration.
 Unlike other Shetland Fire Festivals, the procession is open to all and if there enough torches, you can join in and carry a torch on the night.
 There are usually 100 guizers who take part, beginning at the Bressay Hall, and the burning of the galley takes place on ground near the Old Manse.
 Celebrations follow in the Bressay Hall!

-Cullivoe Up Helly Aa – (Usually Last Friday of February)
+Delting Up Helly Aa – (Third Friday of March) 15th March 2024

-Walls Junior Up Helly Aa – (Usually First Friday of March)
+Walls Junior Up Helly Aa – (Usually Fourth Friday of March) tbc 2024

 Perhaps the loveliest Shetland fire festival is Walls Junior Up Helly Aa, which has been organised by the Brownies for over 25 years.
 Walls is a village on the west side of the Shetland mainland and the whole community take part, creating amazing costumes for the creating costumes for the Jarl Squad of young girls and boys.
 After a day of visitations the peerie Jarl Squad march with a lovely gallery from the local hall to the kirk-yard (adults hold the flaming torches along the way).
 Then they set fire to a specially-made metal galley, full of wood!
 Afterwards there is a night of fun in the Walls Hall.